 - Gutenberg is mobile-friendly, helping people who need to make edits when they may not have access to a tablet or laptop.
 Even with plugins that make it easy to customize pages, they do not provide cross-device compatibility.

 - Rich content will be easier to add, including the ability to embed external links from 34 different websites.
-These include YouTube Videos, Tweets, Facebook Posts, and more.
-All that needs to be done is insert the URL of what you want to embed, and Gutenberg handles the rest.
+These include YouTube videos, Tweets, Facebook Posts, and more.
+All that needs to be done is to insert the URL of what you want to embed, and Gutenberg handles the rest.